varnish/Varnish-Book/varnish_book.rst

    Two of the perhaps most useful variants of ``varnishtop`` are:

    - ``varnishtop -i BereqURL``: creates a list of URLs requested at the backend.
-     Use this to find out which URL is the most requested.
+     Use this to find out which URL is the most fetched.
    - ``varnishtop -i RespStatus``: lists what status codes Varnish returns to clients.

    You may also combine taglist as in the above example.